 Cycling along the Green Belt (Grüngürtel)

-The Frankfurt Green Belt is one of Germany’s most beautiful hiking trail.
+The Frankfurt Green Belt is one of Germany’s most beautiful hiking trails.
 With a length of around 62 kilometres, meadows, vineyards, mixed-fruit orchards, vast floodplains, and lush green forests shape scenic landscapes.
 The Green Belt is also a popular destination for cyclists, hikers, and all nature lovers.
 Along the trail, visitors will pass countless hidden treasures of the Main metropolis, such as the former Roman settlement, and the particularities of Martin Luther King Park.

 The cycling and hiking trail is extensively signposted and described in detail by the Green Belt Map, which is available from any of Frankfurt’s official Tourist Information Offices.
 A digital cycling route planner makes it possible for bikers to plan trips and tours individually.
 The entire trail is divided into eight sections: